French Guiana Prefecture Building: History

-In 1679, the Society of Jesus received permission to built a simple wooden house at site.
+In 1679, the Society of Jesus received permission to build a simple wooden house at site.
 In 1729, the building was replaced by a brick U-shaped structure and served as a monastery, and mission for the conversion of slaves and Amerindians.

 In 1762, the Jesuits were expelled from the colony, and the Colonial Government moved into the building.
 In 1787, the building was renovated.
 In 1801, Victor Hugues took residence in the building, and the first floor became the seat of the Governors of French Guiana.
-In 1925, the building was reconstructed and a gallery with 13 coloumns was added to the front of the building.
+In 1925, the building was reconstructed and a colonnade with 13 columns was added to the front of the building.

 From 1946 to 1982, the building was used by the Prefecture of French Guiana.
 In 1984, the Ministry of Armed Forces was relocated to the ground floor and the remainder of the building was renovated.
 Since 1985, the first floor is home to the seat of the Prefect of French Guiana.